top of page

 He is also the author of a number of local HK wildlife publications; see "SHOP".

 Robert has lived with his family in Hong Kong for the last 25 years, working in Media, as GM for Advanstar and then Ringier in Asia, and most recently for The Economist and Reuters.
-He left full time employment in mid 2018 and now volunteers part time with a foodbank NGO, Feedinghongkong.
+He left full time employment in mid 2018 volunteering with a foodbank NGO, Feedinghongkong.

 LinkedIn profile here.